Close Menu

 Radiation therapy uses high energy beams to target and destroy cancer cells.
 The most common type of radiation is called external beam radiation therapy, which is radiation from a machine outside the body.
 If you have internal radiation therapy, then your radiation uses implants.
 Radiation shrinks tumors prior to surgery.
 Also, radiation kills any remaining cancer cells after surgery.
 In some cases, doctors use radiation to relieve symptoms in advanced stages of the disease.

 Unfortunately, there are side effects from radiation.
-The side effects can include fatigue, skin reactions, upset stomach, urinary symptoms, loose bowel movements, and pain when having a bowel movement.
-Scar tissue can also form from the damage to anal tissue and the scar tissue can interfere with bowel function.
+The side effects can include fatigue, skin reactions, upset stomach, and urinary symptoms.
+You may also experience loose bowel movements and pain when having a bowel movement.
+Scar tissue can also form from the damage to anal tissue.
+Also, scar tissue can interfere with bowel function.
 Most side effects go away soon after treatment is complete.

 IMMUNOTHERAPY